Chapter 06: Horticulture in Gardens

 The assignment itself was simple enough: "Restore a plant to good health by spring."

 It should have entailed neither excitement nor daring risk, especially once Jhun found Felix, rather once Felix found Jhun.
-Luna had paired off with Ty as benchmates before Jhun had even arrived at Tals’Hayun’s greenhouse, but their friend Felix was very nearly enthusiastic in offering Jhun his hand in partnership, Ty’s prodding pushes notwithstanding.
-The two boys shrugged at each other, one a few heads taller, the other a few nods more optimistic.
-They weren’t the whispering, conspiring pair that Ty and Luna posed one potting bench over, but Jhun had been gifted a partner.
-He thanked his ancestors for their protection.
+Luna had paired off with Ty as benchmates before Jhun had even arrived at Tals'Hayun's greenhouse, but their friend Felix was very nearly enthusiastic in offering Jhun his hand in partnership, Ty's prodding pushes notwithstanding.

-“We must take care to relish this moment.
-A long summer has meant extra work to keep systems alive– the sun feeds, but it also demands of us cultivators.
+"We must take care to relish this moment.
+A long summer has created extra work to keep systems alive— the sun feeds, but it also demands of us cultivators.
 Hayuwasi has struggled under a summer long water shortage.
-The cloudseers forecast wet winter winds, which may alleviate the drought, but at what cost?”
+The cloudseers forecast wet winter winds, which may alleviate the drought, but at what cost?"

-They bent down to reach under their master potting bench, producing a bare, twiggy sapling in a burlap bag.
+They bent to reach under their master potting bench, producing a bare, twiggy sapling in a burlap bag.
 They smiled wearily.

 "Nevertheless, following the bloom and the grayfall, we must celebrate and reflect.
 As gardeners, we can only look forward if we first look back.
 A plant may spend years growing to its full potential, a tree a full zyuga to come to fruit.
 Some seeds must be sown seven generations ahead of their fruition.
 How will the garden host and sustain these treasures in the making?

-“Your task is to rehabilitate one of our more downtrodden plants-- look to the delicate grasses that have been beat down, to the bogs that never found consistent moisture during a droughtful summer, to the younger trees and bushes that weren’t quite ready for the extended heat.”
+"Your task is to rehabilitate one of our more downtrodden plants—look to the delicate grasses that have been beat down, to the bogs that never found consistent moisture during a droughtful summer, to the younger trees and bushes that weren't quite ready for the extended heat."

 The gardener peered closely at a branch end, their attention obviously stolen away by some minute sign.